DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 A request should be raised in ServiceNow for CCoE to provide access to the FCP Azure subscriptions.

-FCP environments are split across three Azure tenants, Development, PreProduction and Production.
+FCP environments are split across three Azure tenants, `DefraCloudDev`, `DefraCloudPreProd` and `DefraCloudProd`.

-If a developer has Security Clearance, they can request access to the PreProduction and Production tenants.
+If a developer has Security Clearance, they can request access to the `DefraCloudPreProd` and `DefraCloudProd` tenants.
 Otherwise they will only be able to access the Development tenant.
 The request should make clear which environments the developer requires access to.

 > Evidence of Security Clearance will be requested by CCoE prior to completing the request